kvnang/frkennyang/src/posts/wyd23/index.md

 - WYD Registration
 - Entrance fees to landmarks
 - 2 meals per day
-- 12 nights at hotel/convent
+- 12 nights at hotel

 ## 6. Why is it important to commit early?